-- 1. Refrain from participating in a decision on the matter. - 2.
+- 1. Refrain for participating in a decision on the matter. - 2.
 Refrain from participating in any discussion regarding the matter. - 3.
 Disclose the financial interest so that it can be included in the record of the Authority Board/Reservoir Committee's proceedings. - 4.
-Self-disqualify.
+Disqualify.